ravine13/Mind-Matters/README.md

 # Mind Matters

-Mind Matters is a comprehensive web application designed to facilitate the operations of psychologists and their clients.
-This application provides functionalities for user authentication and authorization, appointment scheduling, blog post management, and handling contact form submissions.
+Mind Matters is a comprehensive web application designed to facilitate the operations of psychologist and their clients.
+This application provides functionalities for user authentication and authorization, appointment scheduling and handling contact form submissions.

 # Features
 User Management: Supports user registration and login, with user roles for psychologists and clients.